If you’re moving to Spain, you may be overwhelmed by the number of apartments, homes and locations from which to choose.

 Argüelles and Moncloa

-The district of Moncloa and Argüelles, located next to the Ciudad Universitaria, is home to many students, but it’s not only a neighbourhood for them.
-Argüelles is known for the Bajos de Argüelles, an area where you can find many bars and nightclubs in the basements – notably those that play heavy metal and rock.
+The district of Moncloa and Argüelles, located next to the Ciudad Universitaria, is home to many students, but it’s not only a neighborhood for them.
+Argüelles is famous for the Bajos de Argüelles, an area where you can find many bars and nightclubs in the basements – notably those that play heavy metal and rock.
 There’s a mix of alternative nightlife as well as mainstream clubs.
 Though it’s packed with students and metalheads, it’s a very pretty area that can be fairly pricey.

 Who should live in Argüelles and Moncloa?
 Trendy young expats who want to experience an alternative nightlife.

 Madrid de los Austrias-Opera

 A historic old town around the Plaza Mayor, this picturesque area features Madrid’s opera house and royal palace.
 Madrid de los Austrias refers to the period when the Hapsburgs, the royal House of Austria, ruled Spain; the beautiful architecture seen in this neighbourhood reflects this period in history.
 A stylish district, Madrid de los Austrias features many of Madrid’s most famous sights, including famed restaurant El Botin and the Madrid Royal Palace.